Lagarde says IMF may need less money for war chest

 | WASHINGTON

-Speaking before meetings of finance chiefs in Washington on April 20-21, IMF Managing Director Christine Lagarde said a deal among countries on giving more money to the fund would likely take time, signalling an agreement may not be sealed next week.
+Speaking ahead of meetings of finance chiefs in Washington on April 20-21, IMF Managing Director Christine Lagarde said a deal among countries on ponying up more money for the Fund would take time, signalling an agreement may not be sealed next week.

-However, she said economic and financial risks the IMF had identified just three months ago had receded and the global lender's funding needs were now smaller.

 Lagarde said she was not concerned about building up IMF resources for the euro zone but for countries outside the region that could face fallout.